adku1173/acoupipe/README.rst

 AcouPipe Data Set – A Large-Scale Microphone Array Data Set for Machine Learning
 ================================================================================

-This repository provides a Python toolbox and additional material to create a source localization and characterization data set for machine learning.
+This repository provides a Python toolbox and additional material to create a unique source localization and characterization data set for machine learning.
-The data set is created by a simulation process running inside a Docker container.
+A pre-built Docker container can be downloaded from DockerHub_ to simplify the creation process.
-Only the desired input features (Cross-Spectral Matrix, Beamforming Map) are stored to a .h5 file or .tfrecord file.
+Instead of the raw time data, only the most common input features are stored to file:

+* Cross-Spectral Matrix / non-redundant Cross-Spectral Matrix (e.g. in Cas21)
+* Conventional Beamforming Map (e.g. in Kuj19)

+This keeps the data set files in a manageable size.

 .. contents::